nikithad14/Scilab-control-system-toolbox-development-functions/@lti end/@lti end.md

      ret = end_lti(sys, 3, 2)
 ##
      lti: end: invalid expression index k = 3

+The value of k must be 1 or 2 (1 means rows and 2 means columns).
+This testcase cannot be checked in Octave, because Octave treats end as keyword.
 ## 4
      sys = [42];
      ret = end_lti(sys, 2, 2);